apache/accumulo-website/contributor/bylaws.md

 [voting][voting].

 The Foundation defines voting criteria for procedural issues, code modifications, and releases.
-Most formal votes are going to be [consensus approval][consensus].
+Most formal votes will be [consensus approval][consensus].
 Release votes, however, follow [majority approval][majority].
 Other decisions, when necessary, can often be made through [lazy consensus][lazy].
 In the case of an objection for a lazy consensus vote,